cagrigungor/Multimodal-Emotion-Recognition-using-Video-Based-Datasets/README.md

 from google.colab import drive drive.mount('/mntDrive')
 ```
-3. Change the datasets directory according to where it is placed in the Google Drive.
+3. Change the datasets and pre-trained weights directory according to where it is placed in the Google Drive.
 The code script below are included in the second cell of the all IPYNB files.
 ```
 CREMA_D_PATH = "/mntDrive/My Drive/Data/CREMA-D"
+pretrain_path = "/mntDrive/My Drive/Data/r3d50_KMS_200ep.pth"
 ```
 4. Enter Runtime menu, change runtime type as GPU (it is needed) and run all cells.